lordicode/lordicode/README.md

 <h1 align="center">Hi 👋, I'm Klavdii <img src="https://icons.iconarchive.com/icons/wikipedia/flags/1024/EU-European-Union-Flag-icon.png" alt="eu" width="30" height="30"/></h1>
-<h3 align="center">A passionate Technical Support Engineer and CS/all things tech enthusiast (Have you seen the new ASML machine?!👀).
-This profile will have public versions of projects I make for my job and also my own projects made during learning.</h3>
+<h3 align="center">A passionate Technical Support Engineer and CS/all things tech enthusiast (Have you seen the new ASML machine?!👀).</h3>

+<h4 align="center">This profile will have public versions of projects I make for my job and also my own projects made during learning.</h4>

 - 🔭 I’m currently working in **the field of digital forensics.**